Skip to main content

 Wildlife Ecosystems

-Rondinha's wildlife reflects the pressures of isolation in an agricultural matrix but retains a surprising diversity of forest-dependent species.
+Rondinha's wildlife reflects the pressures of isolation in an agricultural matrix but retains a diversity of forest-dependent species.
+The park's namesake species, the papagaio-charão (Amazona pretrei), is a threatened parrot found in the Araucaria forests of southern Brazil.
+The Vinaceous-breasted amazon and other forest birds are present.
 Pumas are documented at low densities as apex predators.
-The hairy-legged vampire bat (Diphylla ecaudata) and several fruit bat species represent the important pollinator and seed disperser guild.
-Brown howler monkeys and capuchin monkeys (Sapajus nigritus) are present and serve as charismatic indicators of forest quality.
+The hairy-legged vampire bat (Diphylla ecaudata) and several fruit bat species represent important pollinator and seed disperser guilds.
+Brown howler monkeys and capuchin monkeys (Sapajus nigritus) are present and serve as indicators of forest quality.
 Ocelots and jaguarundis are secretive predators in the understory.
-Bird communities include the vinaceous-breasted amazon, several woodpecker species including the robust woodpecker (Campephilus robustus), and numerous frugivores dependent on the native fruit trees of the Myrtaceae family.
 Amphibian diversity is closely tied to the park's streams and vernal pools.
+[1]

 Flora Ecosystems

-The park's forest is a classic Mixed Ombrophilous Forest association, with Araucaria angustifolia emergents rising above a mixed hardwood canopy dominated by imbuia (Ocotea porosa), angico-vermelho (Parapiptadenia rigida), and açoita-cavalo (Luehea divaricata).
+The park's forest is a classic Mixed Ombrophilous Forest (Floresta Ombrófila Mista) with Araucaria angustifolia emergents rising above a mixed hardwood canopy dominated by imbuia (Ocotea porosa), angico-vermelho (Parapiptadenia rigida), and açoita-cavalo (Luehea divaricata).
 The understory includes native yerba mate (Ilex paraguariensis), canjiquinha (Matayba elaeagnoides), and numerous Myrtaceae shrubs and trees.
-Bamboos of the genus Chusquea form dense patches following natural disturbances or on sites of past selective logging.
-The park's riparian margins support gallery forests distinct from upland communities, with timbó (Ateleia glazioviana) and several Ficus species.
-Given the surrounding agricultural matrix, the forest interior species composition likely still reflects some legacy of past selective logging of high-value timber species like imbuia and cedro (Cedrela fissilis).
+[1] Approximately 17% of the park is classified as grassland (Estepe) interspersed with the forest, reflecting the savanna-Araucaria transition that defines the park's ecological character.
+The park also contains important springs of the Baios and Mendes streams, which feed into the Rio Uruguai watershed.
+The forest interior species composition likely reflects some legacy of past selective logging of high-value timber species including imbuia and cedro.

 Geology